(This page printed from UtahRails.net, Copyright 2000-2010 Don Strack)

 Nahcotta was a port on Willapa Bay, which became the largest producer of oysters on the West Coast.
 The railroad's major business consisted of oysters in bags, along with clams, crabs, and fish.
 The majority of this seafood was shipped by coastal steamers to markets in California.

-Ilwaco Railway & Navigation received its second locomotive, numbered as IRy&N number 2, delivered new from locomotive builder H. K. Porter Company of Pittsburgh, Pennsylvania.
+Ilwaco Railway & Navigation received its second locomotive, numbered as IRy&N no. 2, delivered new from locomotive builder H. K. Porter Company of Pittsburgh, Pennsylvania.

 Oregon Railway & Navigation Company purchased controlling interest in Ilwaco Railway & Navigation Company.
 The traffic being carried was expanded to include logs and sawn lumber.